DJ-Olson/Data100/Project3.md

 The graphs above show San José, the most densley populated province in Costa Rica, which is also the capital.
+I have also included Guanacaste, the least densley populated province in Costa Rica which has